 Tropheus Duboisi Body Features

 Sexual dimorphism in fish is not pronounced.
 Males have a more upturned nose and a bright color.
-They grow more females, but this does not always happen.
 Females are slightly lighter than males and grow slower.

 In natural conditions, the population of Tropheus is small; although they are not commercial fish, in the last century, a massive number of Tropheus Duboisi cichlids were caught due to the high demand from aquarists.